-Fusarium wilt is the most damaging disease of chickpeas, resulting in significant production losses.
+Fusarium wilt is the most damaging disease of chickpeas, particularly under dry and warm, humid conditions, resulting in significant yield losses..
+Chemical control of this soil-borne pathogen is ineffective and has negative environmental impacts.
+Use of disease-resistant cultivars is the most effective and environmentally friendly approach for control of the pathogen.
 Conventional disease-resistance breeding procedures are laborious and time-consuming.
-However, MABC applying Foreground selection (FGS) using QTL-linked markers is an environment-independent, precise, and quick approach for the development of cultivars of the trait of interest (Varshney et al., 2010).
+Therefore, a plant breeder would prefer to exercise marker-assisted backcrossing (MABC) for the development of superior cultivars with the desired trait.
+The MABC applying Foreground selection (FGS) using QTL-linked markers is an environment-independent, precise, and quick approach for the development of cultivars of the trait of interest (Varshney et al., 2010).
 This work demonstrates the effective introgression of Fusarium wilt (FW) resistance into the PKV kabuli-4 genetic background.

 Quantitative trait loci (QTL) mapping identified resistance loci with flanking molecular markers for resistance to the Foc 1 locus for race 1 (Gowda et al., 2009).
 Two QTLs (FW-Q-APR-6-1 and FW-Q-APR-6-2) for FW for race 1 were identified, accounting for 10.4 to 18.8% of phenotypic variance (Sabbavarapu et al., 2013).
 New QTLs for race 1 were identified (Patil et al., 2014; Jingade & Ravikumar, 2015; Garg et al., 2018).
 As previously stated, the Foc 1 gene, which confers resistance to FW race 1, is situated in linkage group 2 (LG2) and was targeted for introgression into the recurrent parent PKV Kabuli-4.
 To choose positive plants for crossing or selfing, foreground selection (FGS) using QTL-linked markers was done.

 Marker-assisted backcrossing (MABC) has been successfully employed recently to introgress the “QTL-hotspot” for root traits and other drought tolerance traits in JG11, a leading chickpea variety in India, from the donor parent ICC4958.
 A “QTL-hotspot” containing QTL for several root and drought tolerance traits.
 Foreground selection was carried out with three SSR markers, namely TAA170, ICCM0249, and STMS11 (Varshney et al., 2013).
-Fusarium wilt is a major disease of chickpea, particularly under dry and warm, humid conditions, resulting in significant yield losses.
-Chemical control of this soil-borne pathogen is ineffective and has negative environmental impacts.
-Use of disease-resistant cultivars is the most effective and environmentally friendly approach for control of the pathogen.
-Therefore, a plant breeder would prefer to exercise marker-assisted backcrossing (MABC) for the development of superior cultivars with the desired trait.

-Given the above, PKV Kabuli-4 is the most popular variety among the farmers in the Vidarbha region of Maharashtra and has become susceptible to Fusarium wilt due to the incidence of the pathogen in farmers' fields.
+In the Vidarbha region of Maharashtra PKV Kabuli-4 is the most popular variety among the farmers and has become susceptible to Fusarium wilt in farmers' fields.
 As a result, there has been a significant reduction in production and productivity.
 Because of this, the present study was undertaken to introgress the Foc 1 locus conferring resistance to race 1 of FW (prevalent in the Vidarbha region of Maharashtra) into PKV Kabuli-4 by employing MABC at PDKV Akola.
 WR 315, a desi landrace from central India, resistant to races like 1A, race 2, race 3, race 4, and race 5, with target loci for resistance to Foc 1 (Sharma and Muehlbauer, 2005), was chosen as the donor parent.
 While the traditional backcrossing and selfing approach was used to advance the generations, foreground selection with linked SSR markers employed the backcross generation to identify true plants for either crossing or selfing.